-St. John’s has been part of the Lansdale community since 1876.
+St. John’s has been part of the Lansdale community since 1876, just 4 years after the town was incorporated in 1872.
 While our beautiful gothic building might cause one to conclude that we are old fashioned or “traditional”, we are deeply committed to keeping our faith fresh and finding new ways to share the life-giving good news of God’s love.
-Our desire is to honor and learn from our forebearers in the faith, even as we look to the future in anticipation of the new things God has yet in store for us.
+Our desire is to honor and learn from our forebears in the faith, even as we look to the future in anticipation of the new things God has yet in store for us.

 In keeping with the denomination of which we are a part ~ the United Church of Christ ~ we seek to be extravagant in our greeting of people from all walks of life, no matter who you are or where you are on life’s journey.

-Our activities include: Bible Study, Healing Services, Prayer Group and Chain, Prayer Walking, mission projects, Women’s Retreat, Men’s Breakfast, Dining Fellowship Group, Children’s Enrichment, Youth Group, Boy & Girl Scouts, Health Ministries Program, Red Cross Blood Mobile, Counseling Services, Alternative Gift Market, Quilters and Prayer Shawl Ministry – and much more!
+Our activities include: Bible Study, Healing Services, Prayer Group and Chain, mission projects, Women’s Retreat, Girl Scouts, Health Ministries Program, Alternative Gift Market, Quilters and Prayer Shawl Ministry – and much more!

 We embrace a God who is still speaking ~ a God who, through Jesus, showed us that being Christian is about living our faith, serving God by loving our neighbor, generously sharing what has been entrusted to our care, and being good stewards of all creation.
 We invite you to come and journey with us as we seek to be instruments of God’s love and peace.